sds-edu/SDS-Hands-on-Tutorial-With-Docker/docs/README.md

 # SDS Toolbox - Hands-on Tutorial With Docker

+The SDS Toolbox is a collection of guides and resources to help you get started with the various tools and technologies used in software engineering.

 ## Objective

-This tutorial aims to enable you to use Docker as an integral part of the development process for a Node.js web application.
+This guide aims to enable you to use Docker as an integral part of the development process for a Node.js web application.
 The focus is on providing the skills necessary to compile, run, and manage code with Docker containers, highlighting Docker's role as a versatile development toolbox that enhances workflow consistency and efficiency.

 ## Introduction